Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Features Extraction

 \subsection{Acoustic Features}

-The presented approach extracts a Mel-spectrogram from each $500$ ms segment and detects $5$ sec speech categories (CWS vs. CWNS) from the sequence of $19$ spectrograms.
-To compare with speech literature, we also extracted and evaluated raw acoustic features.
+The presented approach extracts a Mel-spectrogram from each $500$ ms segment and detects $5$ sec speech categories (\textit{CWS} vs. \textit{CWNS}) from the sequence of $19$ spectrograms.
+To compare with speech literature, we also extracted and evaluated raw acoustic features: the first 13- Mel-frequency cepstral coefficient (MFCC), Zero crossing rate, fundamental frequency, and first four formant frequencies.
+A detailed discussion of the raw acoustic features is in Appendix \ref{appendix:feature}.